Dan-LB/QNN-SoftDrop/README.md

-# **Project Title: Sofer is Better: Tweaking Quantum Dropout to Enhance Quantum Neural Network Trainability**
+# **Sofer is Better: Tweaking Quantum Dropout to Enhance Quantum Neural Network Trainability**

 This project implements soft dropout for quantum neural networks (QNN).
 Soft dropout is a technique used to improve the generalization of neural networks by randomly dropping units during training.